 No specific surgical treatment is indicated, though ophthalmologic surgery may be warranted to treat certain ocular manifestations of disease.

 Physical therapy may be instituted to avoid muscle wasting and to reduce pain.

-Reactive arthritis (ReA), or Reiter syndrome (this eponym is not used because of Reiter’s activities as a Nazi war criminal ) is an autoimmune condition that develops in response to an infection.
+Reactive arthritis (ReA) is an autoimmune condition that develops in response to an infection.
 ReA has been associated with gastrointestinal (GI) infections with Shigella, Salmonella, Campylobacter, and other organisms, as well as with genitourinary (GU) infections (especially with Chlamydia trachomatis).

 ReA is frequently associated with the human leukocyte antigen (HLA)–B27 (HLA-B27) haplotype and is classified in the category of seronegative spondyloarthropathies, which includes ankylosing spondylitis, psoriatic arthritis, the arthropathy of associated inflammatory bowel disease, juvenile-onset ankylosing spondylitis, juvenile chronic arthritis, and undifferentiated spondyloarthritis.

 A study by Kaarela et al reported that ReA and ankylosing spondylitis appear to be identical.
 When assessing long-term outcomes of reactive arthritis and ankylosing spondylitis to identify similarities in manifestations of disease, the investigators found a number of similarities.
 Among these was the determination that sacroiliitis, peripheral arthritis, and iritis developed most often in both chronic ReA and ankylosing spondylitis.